icesat2py/icepyx/README.md

 ## Installation

-Right now this library is only available as a github repo.
-To use icepyx, fork this repo to your own account, then `git clone` the repo onto your system.
-Provided the location of the repo is part of your PYTHONPATH, you should simply be able to add `import icepyx` to your Python document.
+To use icepyx, fork this repo to your own account, then `git clone` to your system.
+Within the `icepyx` repo directory on your system, you can run `pip install -e .`, and you should then be able to `import icepyx` in Python/iPython, with the option to modify the source code (https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
+In the future, we hope to support installation via `conda-forge`.

 ## Contributing